manymodels/public-ai/README.md

 - Private companies have a head start - without investment in public capacity now, the gap will grow.

 ## Who we are

+> Public AI Network is the home of Public AI builders, policymakers, and and advocates worldwide.

 The **Public AI Network** is a coalition working to bring about public AI.
 Our aims are to: